These vegan lemon bars are super creamy, cashew-based, and are no-bake! They’re full of lemon flavor, are

 If your filling tastes flat or boring, you’re missing salt.
 My cashews were super salty and I know every brand is different, so I can’t give you an exact amount of salt.

-I also tested these vegan lemon bars with partly bottled lemon juice and not using the full amount of zest and I don’t recommend futzing around with that.
+I also tested these vegan lemon bars with partly bottled lemon juice and less zest, but I don’t recommend futzing around with that.
 It’s just like in my paleo lemon curd – you want to use freshly squeezed juice!

 If you’ve ever tried no-bake vegan or paleo crusts, you’re probably familiar with how wet or even soggy they can be.